 If you are new to Kotlin, it's essential to familiarize yourself with some best practices that can benefit any project.
-This blog post aims to summarize these practices and provide you with valuable insights.
+This blog post aims to summarise these practices and provide you with valuable insights.

 To get started, you can find the basics of Kotlin in the official Kotlin reference documentation https://kotlinlang.org/docs/reference/.
 It provides a comprehensive guide to understanding the language.